codio/knowledge/source/instructors/getstarted/support/generating_har.rst

 Generate a HAR file in Safari
 *****************************

 1. Open Safari and go to the Develop menu.
-If you don't see theDevelop menu, follow the instructions in this article from the Safari User Guide: `Use the developer tools in the Develop menu in Safari on Mac <https://support.apple.com/en-bh/guide/safari/sfri20948/mac>`_ .
+If you don't see the Develop menu, follow the instructions in this article from the Safari User Guide: `Use the developer tools in the Develop menu in Safari on Mac <https://support.apple.com/en-bh/guide/safari/sfri20948/mac>`_ .
 2. Select Show Web Inspector.
 3. Click the Network tab.
 You must keep it open while you reproduce the issue.
 4. Reproduce the issue while the network requests are recorded.